andrzimin72/casino-roulette-dapp/README.md

 # Casino Roulette dApp

+Among historians there are several versions of when and where the roulette appeared.
+According to Eric Bell, the inventor of the roulette prototype is Blaise Pascal, who developed the perpetual engine and presented the primitive shape of the roulette as a kind of similar engine.
+According to this version, Pascal assembled the first wheel of a spinning ball in a monastery in 1655, representing it either as a prototype of an eternal engine or as a model for solving the problem of the probability of winning a lottery with 36 tickets.
+The classic roulette mechanism is a hybrid of a game wheel, invented in 1720, and tables for the Italian gambling bibibi.
+The appearance of the steering wheel in its modern form dates from 1765.
+There is a version that the predecessor of roulette was some game from the time of ancient China, whose participants tried to place 37 animal figures in a magic square divided into 666 cells.
+This game has reached Europe, and some monk of the Dominican order decided to replace the figures of animals with numbers from 0 to 36 and place them around the circle of a rotating wheel.

 This is provided Solidity contract CasinoRoulette implements a basic roulette betting system on the Ethereum blockchain.
 Below is an explanation of its functionality, potential issues, and suggestions for improvement.

 Contract Overview